Skip to main content

 A large number of institutions, fully or partly subsidised by the state, provided general adult education.

-There are also a number of bodies and organisations that operate as legal entities of public and/or private law, supervised by the Ministry of Education and Religious Affairs:
+A number of bodies and organisations that operate as legal entities of public and/or private law, supervised by the Ministry of Education, Religious Affairs and Sports include:

 Municipalities and private providers provide adult education.